 People with a severe substance use disorder might require detox and medication management to help them get sober.
 It’s important to note that detox is by no means a cure for addiction.
 Without therapy, psychoeducation and case management, you’re highly likely to slip back into old habits sooner or later.
 Addiction is a sign that your brain has developed unhealthy coping mechanisms that don’t serve you, and getting out of these patterns usually requires the assistance of medical professionals.

-Residential treatment or a PHP are recommended for people who meet the criteria for a moderate to severe substance use disorder.
+Residential treatment or a day treatment/ PHP are recommended for people who meet the criteria for a moderate to severe substance use disorder.
 The highly structured routine and intensive treatment methods support you as your body gets used to the major changes that occur when you stop using substances after a prolonged period.
 Not everyone who struggles with addiction requires this level of care, but practically everybody with an addiction can benefit from it.

 Explore Outpatient Treatment Options

-Once you’ve been through inpatient rehab or a PHP, you’re ready to step down to intensive outpatient care.
+Once you’ve been through inpatient rehab or a day treatment/PHP, you’re ready to step down to intensive outpatient care.
 This allows you to start looking for work or attending school, which can provide purpose and meaning in your life.
 People are usually happiest when they feel like they’re making a meaningful contribution to the world and have a goal to work toward.
 An IOP supports these efforts while providing the care necessary to stay sober.

 After an IOP, you step down to general outpatient care and step up the amount of time spent at work, school or volunteering.
 Your counselors can help you navigate any issues or concerns you have while you settle into a healthy routine, and ongoing family support helps you all work as a supportive, healthy unit.